Places To Eat & Drink in Tunbridge Wells

 There is many a café to relax in at bustling up-town Royal Tunbridge Wells with morning coffee, tea and cake or hot chocolate.

-Enjoy a refreshing glass of wine in the sociable atmosphere of the Pantiles, and dine indulgently in a luxury hotel restaurant.
+Enjoy a refreshing glass of wine in the sociable atmosphere of the Pantiles, or dine indulgently in a luxury hotel restaurant.

 Children are also well catered for with family friendly cafés, pubs and restaurants around every corner.